scalajs-io/nodejs/README.md

 <a name="Introduction"></a>
 ## Introduction

-The goal of MEANS.js is to be complete set of type-safe Scala.js bindings for the entire MEAN Stack + Scala.js.
+The goal of MEANS.js is to be a complete Scala.js facade for the entire MEAN Stack.
+Why?
+Because I love NodeJS, but I have a love/hate relationship with JavaScript.
+And many others feel the same way about JavaScript, which is why there are so many languages that are designed to improve the experience (CoffeeScript, TypeScript, Scala.js and others).
-MEANS.js goes to great lengths to make all the things you love about writing Scala on the MEAN Stack.
+ Simply put, MEANS.js let's me have my cake and eat it too!
+And as such, I've gone to great lengths to bring all the things you love about developing applications on the MEAN Stack to Scala.

 <a name="Development"></a>
 ## Development